kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 First let's make sure, that the PATH environment variable is up to date:

 	source .bashrc
-Then, let's create our first conda environment with
+Then, let's create our first conda environment with python 3.6:

+	conda create -n py3.6 python=3.6